WadhwaniAI/StudentDropoutEWS/README.md

 <details>
 <summary><span style="font-size: 20px">🗂️ Overview</span></summary>

-- Students in India drop out of schools due to various factors.
+- Students in India drop out of schools due to social, economic and geographical factors.
 - Students enrolled in a given academic year (AY) but failing to re-enroll in the next AY are dropouts.
 - This project is an Early Warning System (EWS) using ML to predict, understand and mitigate student dropouts.
 - We formulate this as a Binary Classification ML problem (dropout: label 1, not-dropout: label 0).